ZingAditya24/pdsnd_github/README.md

 Bikeshare Data Analysis

 ### Description
-This script allows users to explore and analyze bikeshare data for three major cities in the United States: Chicago, New York City, and Washington.
+This python script allows users to explore and analyze bikeshare data for three major cities in the United States: Chicago, New York City, and Washington.
 Users can specify filters such as city, month, and day to generate various statistics and insights about bikeshare usage.

 ### Files used